- 3.1. Encoded Text Areas

 Further elements of the title page, if existing, are annotated through the following types of tags (the descriptions are taken from the respective part of the guidelines linked above):

-docImprint: "contains the imprint statement (place and date of publication, publisher name)";
+docImprint: contains the imprint statement (place and date of publication, publisher name), may include

 whenattribute contains the year of publication as a four-digit number.